brayden-marshall/Logo/README.md

 Because I don't know what I'm doing, I'm just gonna brainstorm some things that I think I should be doing.

-Here's how we're gonna deal with parsing arithmetic expressions.
-We're gonna use `Peekable` to always look ahead one token and make sure that it's what we expect the next token to be.
-If it's a number we expect an operator and vice versa.
-If we get what we expected we go on as usual with the algorithm.
-If we do not get what we expected we return a parsing error.
-This actually shouldn't be very difficult, you got this bro.
-Also if it's too difficult to evaluate the arithmetic expression as reverse polish notation, we can convert it into a tree and it'll be easily peasily my dude.
-Goodnight.

 ## Supported Commands

 - Forward: `fd | forward`